| The Real Saddam, or Selective Reporting? By - September 19th, 2003 Most people have an expectation that the major media outlets in

 nationalist forces to oppose Marxism.
 These people were ideal military

+officers, organized conspirators, so they worked with them.
 They helped them in every way.
 They sent messages, and passed

 messages to them, and they permitted them to operate from areas where